 How To Pursue A Class Action Lawsuit in California?

-A class-action lawsuit is just like any other lawsuit.
+A class action lawsuit California is just like any other lawsuit.
 The only difference is that you are filing the suit on behalf of many suffering people.
 This is for the larger good and not your benefits.

 Any person who feels cheated or deceived by any company stands a chance to pursue a class action in California.
 However, you must do the groundwork well before the lawsuit begins.